 - Excellent oral and written English skills required; proficiency in Dari or Pashto is a plus.

 - Ability to work effectively with a diverse range of stakeholders in a sensitive environment.

 - Previous work experience in Afghanistan or in the region, and in insecure environments is preferred.

-The successful Afghanistan CD will be a gracious, personable leader who has an energizing effect on our team, partners and communities.
-A politically savvy, balanced, and astute individual who has the persona to successfully convene and partner with relevant stakeholders in the ever shifting and complex ecosystem in Afghanistan.
-Calm and emotionally intelligent, personifying grace under fire, especially in leading our team through the management of urgent, security and emergency situations.
-They will have the vision to see possibilities for positive change where others see deprivation; and be able to lead the design and implementation of bold solutions.
-They will skillfully acquire support of donors and regional partners for meeting the priorities of our communities while providing effective leadership.
-They will have high emotional intelligence, constructive mentoring skills and proven experience with capacity building and will be committed to long-term program sustainability and the delivery of high-impact activities at the community level.
+The successful CD will be a gracious, personable leader who has an energizing effect on our team and key external partners.
+A politically savvy, balanced, and astute individual who has the persona to successfully convene and partner with relevant stakeholders in the ever shifting and complex crisis ecosystem of Afghanistan.
+Calm and emotionally intelligent, personifying grace under fire, especially in leading through the management of urgent security situations.
+They will have the vision to see possibilities for positive change where others see deprivation; be able to articulate compelling insights into the Afghanistan crisis; and be able to lead the design and implementation of bold solutions as and when opportunities to re-establish program operations allow.
+They will have high emotional intelligence, constructive mentoring skills and proven experience with capacity building.
 Successful Mercy Corps team members have a strong commitment to teamwork and accountability, thrive in evolving and challenging environments, and make effective written and verbal communication a priority.

 Living Conditions / Environmental Conditions